CLOATRE-Erwan/IA_R/README.md

 * Ranger Regression (Random Forest) with `lrn("regr.ranger")`
 * Support Vector Machine (SVM) with `lrn("regr.svm")`

-All model were created with the `mlr3learners` module form R.
+All models were created with the `mlr3learners` module form R.

 ### Evaluate the model